 b.
 Update the firmware.
 Execute the xtzap command to update the components.

-Caution: The xtzap command is normally intended for use by Cray Service Personnel only.
-Improper use of this restricted command can cause serious damage to your computer system.
+CAUTION: The xtzap command is normally intended for use by Cray Service personnel only.
+Improper use of this restricted command can cause serious damage to the computer system.